overcast07/wayback-machine-spn-scripts/README.md

 * April 7, 2021: Addition of `-c`, `-f` and `-i` options; bug fixes
 * April 30, 2021: Bug fixes
 * May 8, 2021: Bug fixes; addition of usage examples
+* June 3, 2021: Bug fix (all previous versions of the script now require an API key to work correctly due to a server-side change in the format of job IDs)

 ### Future plans